MarkA-R/HardwareExam/README.md

 STL file is called ExamDuck.stl.
 Images of the fusion 360 project are in the images folder.
 The technical drawing is called TechnicalDrawing.pdf.
+The schematic for the circuit is called TinkerCadSchematic.pdf

 EXPLAINATIONS